 "This new generation of selective, orally bioavailable, and safe HDAC6i represents a life-changing breakthrough for patients suffering from neuromuscular and neurodegenerative diseases.
 In both disease mouse models, we saw a robust reversal of the disease, providing a disease-modifying therapy and potential cure for such disabling disorders.
 These discoveries will have a tremendous impact on patients worldwide”

-Our lead program, AGT-100216, is the first selective HDAC6 inhibitor for long-term treatment of Charcot-Marie-Tooth (CMT), but our pipeline doesn’t stop there.
-We’re advancing a portfolio designed to maximize the therapeutic potential of HDAC6, targeting peripheral neuropathies, CNS disorders, and cardiometabolic diseases.
+Our lead program, AGT-100XXX, is in IND-enabling studies and is under evaluation for potential clinical studies in several neuromuscular and cardiometabolic indications, but our pipeline doesn’t stop there.
+We’re advancing a portfolio designed to maximize the therapeutic potential of HDAC6 across a broad spectrum of potential diseases.

 A progressive, hereditary neuropathy affecting >2.5m people worldwide, causing muscle weakness, numbness, and chronic pain.
 No approved treatments exist.
 HDAC6i has been shown to reverse disease progression in preclinical models.

-In preclinical studies, HDAC6 inhibitors have been shown to produce not only a robust curative but also a preventive effect for CIPN, without impairing the anticancer activity of the chemotherapy.
+In preclinical studies, HDAC6 inhibitors have been shown to produce not only a robust curative but also a preventive effect for CIPN.

 Similar to what is observed in peripheral neuropathies, HDAC6 inhibitors are very effective in restoring axonal transport in diseased neurons of the central nervous system.
 Preclinical models show the potential of HDACi in diseases such as ALS, AD, and Parkinson’s Disease.
 Augustine is developing brain-penetrant HDAC6i for neurodegenerative diseases.